Differences Between Fundamental and Technical Analysis

 - Assumptions centric: Assumptions play a vital role in forecasting the financials.
 So it is crucial to consider the best and the worst-case scenario.
 Unexpected negative economic, political, or legislative changes may cause problems.

 - Gives insights on volume trends: Demand & Supply govern the trading market.
 Thus it tells you a lot about Traders’ Sentiments.
 You can judge how the overall market is working.
 Usually, High demand pushes up prices, and high supply pushes down prices.

 - Tells you when to enter and exit: Technical analysis can tell you when to enter or exit from the game.

 - Provides current information: Price reflects all the available information about an asset.
 Prices may increase or decrease, but ultimately the current price is the balancing point for all information.

 - Patterns give you direction: You can use patterns as a guide to direct your buy and sell decisions.

-- Underlying Fundamentals ignored: Technical analysis does not take into account the underlying fundamentals of a company.
-This can prove risky in case of long time frames.
+- Underlying fundamentals ignored: Technical analysis does not consider the underlying fundamentals of a company.
+It can prove risky in case of long time frames.

 Both methodologies are being used by investors around the globe for market-related decisions.
 However, they are different from each other because while fundamental analysis is based on intrinsic value, technical analysis is based on historical price movements to predict the future prices of stock.

 The fundamental analysis places its reliance on all those factors (known as fundamentals) that can influence a stock’s price, such as economic, financial, and other relevant factors.
 It is based on the thought that though the prices don’t correspond to the effect of fundamentals in the short-term, in the long run, the stock prices will adjust according to the fundamentals.